tls-md/tls-md/TLS/Concepts/GAME.md

 CUSTOM of PLAYING.
 # Criteria and general notes
 ## Old Chinese Criteria
 !.
-The general term for public games, acrobatics and entertainment is xì 戲.
+The general term for public games, acrobatics and entertainment is xì [[戲]].
 ## Modern Chinese Criteria
 遊戲
 遊藝